Therapy to Reconnect with Yourself

 • More satisfying and balanced relationships

 • Codependency isn’t just being “too helpful.”
-It’s a set of survival strategies that developed when your emotional needs weren’t reliably met.
-Those strategies kept you safe once—but now they may leave you drained, anxious, and unsure of who you are.
-Therapy helps you untangle old patterns and reconnect to yourself.
+It is a set of survival strategies that developed when your emotional needs were not reliably met.
+These strategies may have kept you safe once, but over time they can leave you drained, anxious, resentful, or unsure of who you are.
+Therapy helps you untangle old patterns and reconnect with yourself.

 Struggling to know where you stop and others begin.
-You might take on others’ feelings as if they’re your own, or wall yourself off completely.
-Either way, staying connected while protecting yourself feels hard.
+You may take on other people’s emotions as your responsibility or swing toward emotional distance to protect yourself.
+Staying connected while honoring yourself feels difficult.

 How Codependency Develops

-• Cognitive Behavioral Therapy (CBT): Identify and challenge beliefs and behaviors that keep you stuck
+• Cognitive Behavioral Therapy (CBT) to identify and shift beliefs and behaviors that keep you stuck

-• Somatic & Experiential Techniques: Breath and body work to release emotions and body sensations held in the body
+• Somatic and trauma-informed therapies to release emotion and stress held in the body and support nervous system regulation

-• Acceptance and Commitment Therapy (ACT) & Mindfulness Practices: Foster self-compassion, awareness, and values-based action
+• Acceptance and Commitment Therapy (ACT) and mindfulness practices to cultivate flexibility, self-compassion and values-based action

 Healing Goals

-• Understand the roots of your patterns so they finally make sense
+• Understanding your patterns so they finally make sense

-• Rebuild boundaries—say no without guilt, yes without resentment
+• Building boundaries by saying no without guilt and yes without resentment

-• Recover self-worth independent of performance or caretaking
+• Reclaiming self-worth independent of caretaking or performance

-Codependency therapy isn’t about becoming someone new—it’s about coming home to yourself.
+Codependency recovery is not about becoming someone new.
+It is about coming home to yourself.

-If codependency has left you feeling stuck or resentful, you don’t have to do it alone.
-I offer in-person therapy in Danville, CA, and secure online sessions across California and Hawai’i.
+If codependency has left you feeling stuck, depleted, or resentful, you do not have to do it alone.
+I offer in-person therapy in Danville, CA, and secure online sessions across California and Hawaii.

 • I offer consultation and support to mental health professionals navigating challenging cases, burnout, or the development of their private practices.
 Whether you seek clinical guidance or professional growth support, I’m here to help.